SENERGY-Platform/permission-search/README.md

 Service to search for resources with added permissions.
-Receives resources from amqp and saves it to elastic search.
+Receives resources from kafka and saves it to elastic search.
 Resources will be enriched with permission information.
 A HTTP-API provides endpoints to request for resources where the requesting user has selected permissions.